 Just back from my first long ride on the REH; a chilly 130 miles up to Simon’s near Bromsgrove to get some work done while I’m away.
 After what feels like weeks of dawn-to-dusk clouds, I picked a bright sunny day with a very cold northwest headwind.
 Wiring up the heated jacket would have been too obvious; instead I settled for my old onesie which did pretty well considering it was 2-4°C. I did lessen the windchill by spinning off the M40 at Oxford onto the lovely A44 through the Cotswolds, instead of slabbing all the way up the M40/42/5.
 So a good road test: weaving across busy London, dual carriageway then motorway, A roads and finishing off on B and C roads.
 All that was missing was some piste.
 That will come later.

 I have to say I am really quite impressed with the Him.
-Or should that be relief it’s not half as crap as one might fear.
+Or should that be relief it’s not anywhere near half as crap as I feared.
 It starts from near freezing with a bit of cold-start lever and settles readily down to an efi-steady tickover; it manoeuvres through town easily, then spins up to an indicated 65mph with no effort and with what feels like a little in reserve.

 Things may change but there’s something about the wide, 5-speed gear ratios allied with a long-stroke and low-compression motor which makes the Himalayan satisfying to ride not very fast.
-Maybe it’s the high torque-to-power ratio – an engine characteristic that’s always appealed to me.
-You’re never in a rush to change up to avoid annoying buzziness because there isn’t any.
+Maybe it’s the high torque-to-power ratio – an engine characteristic that’s always appealed to me but rare these days.
+You’re never in a rush to change up a gear to avoid annoying buzziness because there isn’t any.
 The speed range in each gear is broad so you can chug through villages without changing.
 It’s something I’ve not felt on a bike for years – a ride to Cornwall on an SR500 in 1980 comes to mind.
 And I suspect the weight with a low centre of gravity is a factor too, aiding the planted feeling.
-Whatever, it works for me right now.
+Whatever, it works for me for the moment.

 In the city it felt manoeuvrable, slim and adequately responsive and on the motorway I didn’t feel unduly vulnerable.
-The fuelling feels impeccable and the gearbox is fine as long as you don’t rush it.
+Once warmed up the fuelling feels spot on and the gearbox is fine as long as you don’t rush it.
 With long shadows all day, the country roads stayed wet with dew or melted frost, but the Pirelli MT60 tyres gave no moments.
 The brakes are OK for the speed potential, with one ‘ABS moment’ which unnerved the hard-braking car in front more than me.

 The shock preload is on the lowest setting but suspension is firm and might even be classified as harsh.
-Better that than the opposite, although I presume it will soften up.
+Better that than the opposite, although I presume it will soften up and eventually go off.
 I’m wondering if the YSS shock will even be needed for Morocco.

 So, my first impressions pretty much match those of my short test ride a few months ago.
 Some of the negatives I’ve got used to or have proved not to be deal breakers.